 Free Healthy Start vitamins are to be supplied by Sheffield City Council from 1st September 2016.
 Click here for more details.

 Can I produce enough breast milk to feed my baby?

 This is a common concern.
 Often, if a baby loses weight or gains weight too slowly, it is most likely because they are not properly attached to the breast whilst feeding.
 Most women produce more than enough milk to breastfeed their baby and the more you feed the more milk you make.
 If baby is not properly attached to the breast, he/she will get some milk but not all the milk available.
 This is why it is so important to learn how to breastfeed properly as soon as possible.
-If you think this is happening to you contact an Infant Feeding Peer Support Worker, at your local Children’s Centre, Midwife or Health Visitor.
+If you think this is happening to you contact an Infant Feeding Peer Support Worker, at your local Family Hub, Midwife or Health Visitor.
 See our pages on How to Get Help and Milk Supply, Expressing & Pumps

 Does Breastfeeding hurt?

 It is normal to feel tender for the first few days of breastfeeding, but this should go away.
 If breastfeeding does hurt, it is usually because the baby is not properly attached to the breast.
 Any pain that lasts after day 4 or 5 should be discussed with a midwife or your Infant Feeding Peer Support Worker.
 Similarly, seek advice if breastfeeding goes well for some time, but then starts to hurt.
 See How to Get Help for more information about support.

 Will my breastfeeding baby need extra water in hot weather?

 No, breast milk contains all the water a baby needs.

 No as this will wash the protective oils away from the nipple and make feeding unnecessarily complicated.
 Bottle-feeding requires extra attention to cleanliness, as bottles can become easily contaminated and formula does not protect a baby from infection, breast milk does.

 Will expressing breast milk give me a good idea of how much milk I have?